First tips & ideas for fun water games with children

 Wasserspiele draußen | Kind spielt mit Gartenschlauch

 Climbing, romping and exploring nature – your own garden is a real play paradise for children.
-While water games are very popular in summer, there are many more Play ideas and tips for children in the garden.
+While water games are very popular in summer, there are many other game ideas and tips for children in the garden.
 HABA has compiled a collection for you.
-Be inspired!
+Get inspired!

 Garden games with children